Ordinary of Newgate's Account: Form of the Accounts

 The external form of the Accounts underwent several changes during the century, in its size, format and layout.
 In only twenty years, from something close to a broadside they became a small pamphlet, indicating both consolidation as a specific genre and the permission given by the City Officials.
 They were published at the price of 2 or 3 pence as folio broadsheets until 1712, when they were expanded to six folio pages.
 During the 1720s the type size was reduced and a third column was added.
 By 1734 they comprised sixteen or twenty-eight quarto pages and they were sold for 4 or 6 pence.

 On the other hand, the internal form of the Accounts remained almost unchanged through the century.
 They were divided into five sections: the first contained the basic facts of the trial, its date, the magistrates present at the trial, the members of the two juries and a summary of the proceedings; the second offered the synopsis of the sermon given by the Ordinary and cited the biblical texts from which he preached to the condemned; the third can be divided in two, its first part a description of the life of the condemned with vital information, and its second part a summary of his conversations with the Ordinary regarding his crimes; the fourth was composed of various items, sometimes narratives supposedly written by the condemned themselves, a brief essay on some topic like smuggling that the Ordinary or his printer thought appropriate, or copies of letters sent to the condemned; the fifth was a recount of the events of the hanging itself, the psalms sung and the condition of the condemned or his potential attempts to escape.
 In the early 18th century they included advertisements, which appeared less often in the 1720s.

 Main purposes

 Judicial value

 Since at the time the administration of justice depended on private prosecutions, the Accounts could lead to valuable judicial discoveries, for instance the names of potential accomplices.
 Information obtained from confessions was given to the authorities by the Ordinary, who sometimes took an active role in arranging the return of stolen goods to robbery victims.

-The Accounts also had the power to legitimate the Court's decision, seeking positive statements of guilt to a particular crime, and to justify the hanging with life stories filled with a general range of immoral conduct.
+The Accounts also had the power to legitimise the Court's decision, seeking positive statements of guilt to a particular crime, and to justify the hanging with life stories filled with a general range of immoral conduct.